-The SPO Framework, which consists of ESG criteria that we have satisfied or that we intend to satisfy, was originally described more fully in the section titled "The Sustainability Principles and Objectives Framework" in our final prospectus filed with the U.S. Securities and Exchange Commission, or the SEC, on November 4, 2021 pursuant to Rule 424(b)(4).
-This is a new and untested framework, which was not developed solely by disinterested third parties but was developed with input from Allbirds and other partners.
+The SPO Framework, which consists of ESG criteria that we have satisfied or that we intend to satisfy, was originally described more fully in the section titled "The Sustainability Principles and Objectives Framework" in our final prospectus filed with the SEC on November 4, 2021 pursuant to Rule 424(b)(4).
+This is a new and untested framework, which was not developed solely by disinterested third parties but was developed with input from

+Allbirds and other partners.
 There is no basis for investors to, or track record by which investors can, assess the impact of the SPO Framework on our operations, financial condition, and the market price of our Class A common stock.
 Our adherence to the SPO Framework may result in additional costs to us in operating our business, including, for example, costs of the third-party ESG assessment, costs related to meeting the carbon emissions reduction target, etc. We may not meet all of the SPO Framework (or any part thereof) in the future.
 We may also change the frequency and manner of reporting our progress against the SPO Framework.
 Further, any or all elements of the SPO Framework may be considered insufficient and/or unsatisfactory and/or the credibility of the SPO Framework may be disregarded entirely.
 Because we committed publicly to the SPO Framework, if we fail to make meaningful progress on ESG practices and matters or to continue to report transparently across ESG practices and matters relating to the SPO Framework, our reputation could be harmed.
 We could also damage our reputation and the value of our brand if we fail to act responsibly in the areas in which we report or fail to demonstrate that our commitment to ESG principles enhances our overall financial performance.
-Any harm to our reputation resulting from our failure or perceived failure to meet the SPO Framework could also impact employee engagement and retention, the willingness of our supplier or manufacturers to do business, results of operations, and finan
+Any harm to our reputation resulting from our failure or perceived failure to meet the SPO Framework could also impact employee engagement and retention, the willingness of our supplier or manufacturers to do business with us, or investors' willingness to purchase or hold shares of our common stock, any of which could have a material and adverse effect on our business, results of operations, and financial condition.